yalpertem/seo-brein-util/PRIVACY.md

-Privacy Policy for SEO Brein Translator
+# Privacy Policy for SEO Brein Translator

-This extension does not collect, store, or transmit any personal user data.
+This extension does not collect or store any personal user data.

 Data Usage:
 - Translation requests are sent to Google Translate API